vaishnavidamam/-Exploratory-Data-Analysis-EDA-/README.md

 Identified column types and distributions

-🧹 Data Cleaning
+ Data Cleaning:

-Addressed missing values in Age, Cabin, and Embarked
+ -Addressed missing values in Age, Cabin, and Embarked

-Ensured consistency in data types and formats
+ -Ensured consistency in data types and formats

-📊 Univariate Analysis
+ Univariate Analysis:

-Analyzed individual features like Sex, Age, Pclass, and Fare
+ -Analyzed individual features like Sex, Age, Pclass, and Fare

-Used histograms, count plots, and box plots
+ -Used histograms, count plots, and box plots

-🔗 Bivariate Analysis
+Bivariate Analysis:

-Explored relationships between survival and other variables
+ -Explored relationships between survival and other variables

-Studied how class, gender, age, and fare impacted survival
+ -Studied how class, gender, age, and fare impacted survival

 📈 Visualizations Used